WolferTamer/passwords-backend/README.md

 Ensure Python and pip are installed

-Install Django with `pip install django djangorestframwork django-cors-headers pycryptodome python-dotenv django-otp` in an admin-level console
+Install Django with `pip install django djangorestframework django-cors-headers pycryptodome python-dotenv django-otp` in an admin-level console

 Create a file named `.env` in the root folder.
 Define the variables as follows: